Abortion in Puerto Rico

-Abortion in Puerto Rico is legal throughout pregnancy.
+Abortion in Puerto Rico is technically prohibited on request, although it is de facto allowed without a clear limit.
 On June 22, 2022, the Senate passed a bill limiting abortion to 22 weeks, with exceptions for danger to the mother's life, fetal defects, and if the fetus would not be viable.
 The bill will need to be considered by the House.

-Attitudes and laws in Puerto Rico relating to abortion have been significantly impacted by decisions of the federal government of the United States.
+Attitudes and laws in Puerto Rico relating to abortion have been significantly impacted by decisions of the federal government of the United States, as well as the Puerto Rican Catholic Church.
 Abortion effectively became legal in 1937 after a series of changes in the law by the Puerto Rico legislature based on introduction of Malthusian clinics introduced from US-initiated eugenic policies.
 During the 1960s and early 1970s, women from the mainland of the United States would travel to the island for legal abortions, with the practice largely ending in 1973 as a result of the US Supreme Court's decision in Roe v.
 Wade.
 Women have continued to travel to Puerto Rico from other parts of the Caribbean since the 1990s to obtain abortions illegal in their home countries.
 The total number of abortion clinics on the island has been in decline since a peak of over a dozen in the 1990s.

 Abortion statistics provided by the government have been criticized as unreliable.
 There were 19,200 abortions in 1991–1992, and 15,600 in 2001.
 There is an abortion rights community on the island, which is supported by a number of organizations.
 In 2019, International Women's Day in Puerto Rico revolved around women taking to the streets en masse to support abortion rights.
 There is also an anti-abortion movement in Puerto Rico.